 5. San Pietro in Bevagna Beach, Maruggio

-This protected beach in the Maruggio region is usually deserted.
+This protected beach in Maruggio is usually deserted.
 Bask in the luxury and peace of just you, azure sea and white sand dunes.
 If you prefer a bit of civilisation on your holiday in Italy, there are parts of the beach that are serviced too, so you can enjoy the peace from a comfy lounger and have cool drinks within easy reach.

 6. Dune di Campomarino beach, Maruggio

-For total seclusion, look to the sand dune beach of Campomarino.
+For total seclusion, discover the sand dune beach of Campomarino.
 There are certainly no beach bars or umbrellas in sight, but lush shrubbery and vegetation in the form of fragrant juniper, lavender and thyme.
 If you’re looking for peace to connect with nature and enjoy the crystal water – this is the place.

 7. Baia delle Zagare, Gargano

 Baia delle Zagare is in the Gargano subregion between Vieste and Mattinata.
 It is named after a local flower, indigenous to the area.
 The soft white beach is 1km long and surrounded by a national park.
-There are two distinctive white rock formations near the shore, which are one of the most recognizable sights of the region.
+There are two distinctive white rock formations near the shore, which are one of the most recognizable sights of the destination.

 8. Torre Lapillo Bay, Porto Cesareo